george-gca/bracis_2023_srcaps/pages/introduction.md

 </Footnotes>

 <!--
-use of digital image is increasingly common in areas like
+the use of digital image is really common in areas like

 However, some of these applications are still inefficient